chriskward/chriskward/README.md

 [Simulation of Random Variables](https://github.com/chriskward/random-variables) Create discrete and continuous random variable objects using any probability density or mass function.
 Generate random samples and carry out probabilistic calculations.
-The code in this repo applies many of the functions developed in [numerical methods](https://github.com/chriskward/numerical-methods)
+The code in this repo applies many of the functions developed in numerical-methods (see above)